jgraeb/MergeUnitTests/README.md

 Framework to merge unit tests for autonomous vehicles using a receding horizon winning set filter synthesized from the merged test specification and Monte Carlo Tree Search.

-This repository reproduces the results in the paper submitted to NFM 2022 This branch contains code for reproducing the results in "Towards Higher Test Coverage: Merging Unit Tests for Autonomous Systems" by Josefine B. Graebener, Apurva Badithela, and Richard M. Murray submitted to NFM 2022.
+This repository reproduces the results in the paper submitted to NFM 2022 This branch contains code for reproducing the results in "Towards Better Test Coverage: Merging Unit Tests for Autonomous Systems" by Josefine B. Graebener, Apurva Badithela, and Richard M. Murray submitted to NFM 2022.

 ## Requirements
 Python 3.x<br />